Fifteen percent concentrated power of will

 In 2006, they released "Where'd You Go?" featuring then-labelmate Holly Brook (later known as Skylar Grey) and indie rock musician Jonah Matranga.
 This provided them their only radio hit, reaching the Top 5 of the Hot 100.
 Afterwards, Fort Minor went on an indefinite hiatus due to Shinoda's commitments with Linkin Park.
 In 2015, Fort Minor returned with their first single in nearly a decade, "Welcome"... and promptly went back into hiatus.

-In 2018, one year after the death of Chester Bennington, Mike Shinoda finally released a second solo album titled Post Traumatic.
-While very much a successor to Fort Minor's sound, it was deliberately credited under the name of Mike Shinoda, not Fort Minor.
+In 2018, one year after the death of Linkin Park lead singer Chester Bennington, Mike Shinoda finally released a second solo album, titled Post Traumatic.
+While very much a successor to Fort Minor's sound, Shinoda deliberately credited the album under his own name, not Fort Minor.

 - Fort Minor: We Major (2005)